-As a Physics major, he enjoys the technical aspects of photography like the camera settings, angles, focus depth, fall-off, as well as other aspects of the scene that directly affect the result.
+As a Physics major, I enjoy the technical aspects of photography.
+I like to know my camera settings, angles, focus depth, fall-off, as well as other elements of the scene that directly affect the result.
 By understanding how an image will look at 24mm versus 200mm, or when lit by a larger or smaller apparent light source, it becomes easier to make creative decisions.
-In his studio, he challenges his students to set up complete scenes and take a single photo without test shots.
-This has greatly improved their abilities to create successful scenes from the imagination, and what he has learned, he is happy to share.